 7. Online donation

-When you place an order on our website, we collect various data required to conclude a contract.
+When you place an online donation on our website, we collect various data required to conclude a contract.
+The processing of personal data takes place to carry out the donation process and the execution of your orders.
 The legal basis is the conclusion and implementation of a contract in accordance with art.
 6 para.
 1 b GDPR.
 The data is stored for the duration of the contract and in accordance with legal obligations.

 We use various payment service providers for payment processing, which are always identified and receive your input directly and are therefore recipients of your personal data collected in connection with the payment process.
 The legal basis for the involvement of payment service providers is contract processing in accordance with art.
 6 para.
 1 b GDPR.
 The storage for the purpose of payment takes place for the duration of the payment processing.